 It has been said that we feel the pain of losing money twice as much as the pleasure of making money.
 Finding $50 on the ground is pretty gratifying.
 However, reaching in your pocket to realize that you have lost $50 is extremely upsetting.

 In investment terms, behavioral finance states that there is an inconsistent appetite for risk.
 We see this with these risk profile questionnaires.
 Investors are asked to complete a questionnaire with 10 to 15 questions and the results then determine the appropriate type of portfolio for the investor.
 Although I understand the basis for these questionnaires, the problem is the results are based on how we feel and the problem with that is you can fill these questionnaires out at two different times and come up with two different results.
 When times are tough, we are inclined to take less risk because we fear loss.

 We are more likely to take risks when times are good because the rewards support the risk.
-Unfortunately the higher the markets go the greater the risk of a correction.
-We are less inclined to take risk when markets are down yet logically, these are the times to take risks.
+Unfortunately, the higher the markets go the greater the risk of a correction.
+We are less inclined to take the risk when markets are down yet logically, these are the times to take risks.

 Related article: Investing is all starting to look the same